paul-j-lucas/ad/test/tests/README.md

 + *options* = command-line options or blank for none
 + *input*   = name of file to dump
 + *exit*    = expected exit status code

+Test scripts (ending in `.sh`) can alternatively be used when additional commands need to be executed as part of the test.
+Scripts are called with a single command-line argument that is the full path of the test output file.

+Test scripts must follow the normal Unix convention of exiting with zero on success and non-zero on failure.

 Note on Test Names
 ------------------